Quick Summary

 Now you know the difference between lawyer and advocate, remember, the exact requirements may vary depending on where you live, so it’s essential to research the specific steps for your location.

-👉 For a more detailed guide on this process, check out our article on How to Become a Lawyer?
+Check out our article on How to Become a Lawyer?

 Throughout history, many lawyers and advocates have made significant contributions to society.
 Here are a few examples: